Bristol-Myers Squibb Company Worldwide Medicines

 The Bristol-Myers Squibb Company (BMS) is located at 1 Squibb Drive in New Brunswick, New Jersey.
 The site has been an active pharmaceutical manufacturing and research and development facility since it began operation by E.R.
 Squibb and Sons, Inc. in 1907.
 In 1989, E.R.
-Squibb was purchased by the Bristol-Meyers Company.
-The companies merged, creating Bristol-Meyers Squibb, Inc. Current operations include more than 40 buildings, involving pharmaceutical research and development, quality control/quality assurance, administrative and technical support for worldwide manufacturing, and global engineering.
+Squibb was purchased by the Bristol-Myers Company.
+The companies merged, creating Bristol-Myers Squibb, Inc. Current operations include more than 40 buildings, involving pharmaceutical research and development, quality control/quality assurance, administrative and technical support for worldwide manufacturing, and global engineering.
 BMS does not currently manufacture pharmaceutical products at this site for sale to the public.

 Potential Threats and Contaminants

 Soil sampling at the site has identified the presence of volatile organic compounds (VOCs), primarily trichloroethene (TCE) and tetrachloroethene (PCE); metals, primarily arsenic, lead, and mercury; semi-volatile organic compounds (SVOCs); polychlorinated biphenyls (PCBs); and pesticides.

 Surface water sampling has identified VOCs, primarily TCE, PCE, and vinyl chloride (VC); and metals (arsenic).
 On-site groundwater contaminants include VOCs; and other contaminants including ethyl ether and arsenic.